-A BPPC Content Consumer shall be grouped with an XDS Document Consumer, and XDR Document Recipient, or an XDM Portable Media Importer.

 Basic Patient Privacy Grouping with XDS-SD

-The BPPC Content Consumer shall be grouped with a XDS-SD Content Consumer.
+The BPPC Content Consumer shall be grouped with an XDS-SD Content Consumer.
 This means that a Content Consumer for BPPC Content must also be able to display XDS-SD content.
 This is required due to the common practice of capturing Wet Signatures.

 BPPC Actor Options